-As of November 11, 2024, the Log House Museum welcomed 1,847 Museum Visitors including 331 tour participants.
+In 2024, the Log House Museum welcomed more than 1,900 Museum Visitors including 331 tour participants, representing a 20% increase from 2023.
 Most visitors visited the museum for the first time in 2024.
 Over half of our visitors visited from outside the Duwamish Peninsula.
 Over a third of our visitors were youth.